Carnegie Mellon School of Music

+The Carnegie Mellon School of Music is a department-level school within the College of Fine Arts at Carnegie Mellon University, a private university in Pittsburgh, Pennsylvania.

 A National Association of Schools of Music accredited school, it offers undergraduate and graduate study, as well as Pre-College Program in the summer.
 Students receive the highest level of individualized instruction from professional musicians and master teachers.
 Described as ‘the destination for the academically gifted musician,’ Carnegie Mellon School of Music offers majors in every orchestral instrument, piano, organ, guitar, bagpipes, voice and composition.
 In fall 2009, the school began offering a Bachelor of Science and Master of Science in Music and Technology, a tri-college curriculum that includes courses in the School of Computer Science and Carnegie Institute of Technology.